 Caring for and maintaining these plants is not a big concern of management and the main reason is “the plants are basically there for other “incidental sales” and the profit margin is low or non-existent.

-The management and staff in the big-box gardening stores are usually small and most cannot tell the difference between a blueberry bush or an Oleander.
+The management and staff in the big-box gardening stores are generally small and most cannot tell the difference between a blueberry bush and an Oleander.

 Purchasing plants at a local garden nursery

-The owners, managers, and employees of local nurseries do their best to train staff and workers in the proper care of their plants, after all, bad or poor looking plants throughout the nursery, and it will only be a matter of time before they are out of business.
+The owners, managers, and employees of local nurseries do their best to train staff and workers in the proper care of their plants, bad or poor-looking plants throughout the nursery, and it will only be a matter of time before they are out of business.

 Local nursery plants will cost more.

 Why?
 Not always, but in general yes.
 The answer is simple, big-box nurseries will have more bulk plants and usually at a lower cost.
-The plants are there for incidental sales with low or non-existent profits.
+As mentioned earlier the plants are there for incidental sales with low or non-existent profits.
 The big trade-off is that the local independently owned nurseries will do their best to have plants that are free of insects, disease, and ideal watering.
 Their plants are the heart and soul of their business.